FAQs & T&Cs

 What happens if I win the stand at The Other Art Fair?

-The Other Art Fair is pleased to offer a 5LM stand at The Other Art Fair, March 2025 worth £1,890 for the first prize winner of the Cass Art Prize 2024.
+The Other Art Fair is pleased to offer a 5LM stand at The Other Art Fair, March 2026 worth £1,944 for the main prize winner of the Cass Art Prize 2025.
 The Other Art Fair will cover the following production costs; walling, lighting.
-The recipient of the award is to present and manage the stand onsite at the fair, including installation and deinstallation of the space.
+The recipient of the award is to present and manage the stand onsite at the fair, including installation and de-installation of the space.
 The recipient is to be responsible for the shipping of works to the venue and removal of works from the venue at the Fair close.
 The recipient is to provide works for sale in the stand and sell these onsite via the central payment system, The Other Art Fair will take 18% commission (plus VAT) on each sale and the recipient will be paid out 30 calendar days after the fair closes.
 Upon winning The Cass Art Prize, the recipient’s contact details will be passed on to The Other Art Fair to make arrangements.

 What happens if I win the Contemporary Art Academy Development Award?